Manual d-basics

 Network connection

-Menu options: 'System', 'Network connections'
+Menu items: 'System', 'Network connections'

 Important:

-D-basics uses the Dialup networking functionality of Windows to establish dial-up connections.
+D-basics uses the Dial-up networking functionality of Windows to establish dial-up connections.
 Dial-up Networking must be configured properly before a dial-up connection can be made.

 To create a new network connection, open the window 'Network connections' and push the 'Add' button, this will open the window 'Network connection'.